US Secretary of State Hillary Clinton is to address leaders and diplomats at the Association of Southeast Asian Nations (Asean) summit in Bali.

 US officials said Mrs Clinton would push leaders to formalise the deal and offer American support for the process.

-"It will take strong efforts and goodwill on all sides to improve the circumstances among the claimants in the South China Sea," said Kurt Campbell, the top US diplomat for Asia.
+"It will take strong efforts and goodwill on all sides to improve the circumstances among the claimants in the South China Sea," said Kurt Campbell, the top US diplomat for Asia."The United States wants to see a process whereby there is deeper dialogue among all of the claimants and also a deeper discussion between China and Asean," he added.

 Mrs Clinton is to meet Chinese Foreign Minister Yang Jiechi on the sidelines of the summit to discuss the issue.